-Steven Isserlis venues include a concert on Soneva Fushi private sandbank
+Steven Isserlis venues include a concert on Soneva Fushi beautiful private sandbank

 Renowned worldwide for his technique and musicianship, Steven enjoys a distinguished career as a soloist, chamber musician, educator, author and broadcaster.